VPA-CAP Policies & Procedures

 General Procedures (See below for detailed procedures.)

 - The CVPA follows the terms of TTU-OP36.01 in its curricular policies and procedures.

 - Each proposing unit should send completed and signed printed copies as well as electronic copies of the Texas Tech University Application for Course Approval to Associate Dean Keith, Dye, CVPA, MS 5060, inclusive of a course syllabus for new course proposals and proposals for substantive course changes.

 It is not necessary to send copies of the forms and related documents to other departments and schools, but brief descriptions of your proposal(s) should be sent via email to each chairperson/director within the college.

 The agenda for each meeting will be distributed via email no later than the week prior to the meeting date.
 A faculty member or the chairperson or director of the proposing unit must represent each proposal at the meeting where the proposal is an agenda item.
 The committee will table any proposal for which a faculty representative from the sending unit is not present.
 Minutes of each meeting will be distributed via email by the Wednesday following the meeting, at which time units will know the outcome of their proposals as determined by VPA-CAP.
-The Committee Chairperson (Associate Dean Robert Henry) will process approved proposals for continuance through the system, and will discuss with department chairs or school directors the issues pertaining to proposals not approved by VPA-CAP.
+The Committee Chairperson (Associate Dean Keith Dye) will process approved proposals for continuance through the system, and will discuss with department chairs or school directors the issues pertaining to proposals not approved by VPA-CAP.